cksystemsteaching/selfie/README.md

 > Type error

-Data types induce a notion of *type error*, similar to a syntax error, but indicating a possible lack of meaning rather than a purely syntactic problem.
+Data types induce a notion of *type error*, similar to a syntax error, but indicating a possible lack of meaning rather than a purely syntactic issue.
 The advantage is that code can be efficiently checked for type errors even at compile time, that is, for certain kinds of errors in meaning even before executing the code.
 For example, the selfie compiler reports an error when trying to perform addition of two operands that are both of type `uint64_t*`, assuming that adding a pointer to another pointer is meaningless.

+> Type polymorphism

+What about using data types not just *analytically* for finding semantical errors but also *constructively* for producing code with the same syntax as before but more complex semantics?
+This is indeed possible through what computer scientists call *type polymorphism*.
+The idea is to make the semantics of code such as the semantics of arithmetic operators dependent on the type of the involved operands.
+In C and C\*, adding an integer to another integer has a different semantics than adding an integer to a pointer which is in fact meaningful and not reported as type error.
+In other words, the addition operator `+` has different meaning depending on the type of its operands.
+This is called *overloading* which avoids introducing different syntax for different semantics depending on operand types.
+More on that below.
+For now, just be careful when reading code.
+It may not mean what you think it means and type polymorphism may be one of the reasons.
+Unfortunately, as we mentioned before, computer scientists use notation such as the `+` symbol that has well-established semantics in mathematics with different semantics in programming languages and other formal languages.

 > Grammar attributes